oq-trade-tech/about_us/README.md

 #### Strategic Partners
 Our brokers and education partners have goals consistentand aligned with yours.
 We want you to succeed.

-#### Technology
-Trade using established platforms such as Metrader, cTrader and Trading Station.
-Want them automated?
-Let our expert developers code your next MT4 Expert Advisor or Lua strategy for Marketscope charts in TS2.

 #### Availability
 We are here to help.
 Our large team of support personnel will assist you with all your trading needs.